Last updated on February 15th, 2023 at 05:26 pm

 You may not love some of the characters wearing it, but the fashion of the times came across beautifully in the film.
 A few of the fashion products on HSN, including this gorgeous floral dress, evoke the feeling of the movie.
 Granted I’m nowhere near the size 4 this would be perfect in, but it still makes me drool.

 Speaking of drooling, who didn’t get hunger pains during the scenes where Minny is teaching Celia to cook?
 Never mind the many uses for Crisco I now know about, the food made this die-hard baker want to fry up some chicken as soon as possible.

 Of course, being a baker, this gorgeous cake plate caught my eye.
-It happens to be one of the convertible kind that has more than one use.
+It happens to be one of the convertible kinds that have more than one use.
 If you have no idea what I mean, you’ll have to check out the product yourself.

 And it tastes great too

-I wish I had the Food Network because I would have loved to see Paula Deen with her special guests from the film.
-“The Help” stars Bryce Dallas Howard and Viola Davis both appeared on Paula’s Best Dishes, celebrating the South with some incredible recipes.
+I wish I had the Food Network because I would have loved to see a cooking show with special guests from the film.
+“The Help” stars Bryce Dallas Howard and Viola Davis both appeared on Paula’s Best Dishes, celebrating the South with their southern recipes.

-Do yourself a favor, and don’t watch any of these videos on an empty stomach.
+Do yourself a favor, and don’t watch any Help food videos on an empty stomach.
 The calories would so be worth the extra workout to enjoy.

 Heather Montgomery is a fitness writer, triathlete, and serial entrepreneur who is devoted to sharing what she has learned about becoming a triathlete after age 40.
 She uses her Metabolic Training Certification to help other women struggling to get fit in mid-life.
 She lives and trains in Santa Rosa, California, the new home of the Ironman triathlon.
 You can find her biking the Sonoma County wine trails.